Marketing to Generation Z – Their Multitude and Buying Power Prove that Youth is Not Wasted on the Young

 Make company brand a good citizen as well as a good purchase decision.

-Sprout Social’s recent Brands Get Real report found that GenZ consumers are three times more likely to choose a brand that shows a true commitment to the good of society.
+Sprout Social’s recent Brands Get Real report found that GenZ consumers are 3x more likely to choose a brand that shows a commitment to the good of society.
 An anecdotal example of this is Subaru.
 Subaru typically attracts more youthful, socially-aware buyers.
-Their highly-publicized annual Share the Love sales event benefits charities like the ASPCA and Meals on Wheels. proving that Love really is what makes a Subaru a Subaru.
+Their highly-publicized annual Share the Love sales event benefits charities like the ASPCA and Meals on Wheels.
+And this proves that love really is what makes a Subaru a Subaru.

 Basically, to effectively engage the incredibly unique, large and financially healthy GenZ consumer base, stick to a few simple rules: Be approachable, immediate, attentive, socially open-minded, speak in short bursts, and don’t forget to make your name stand for something more virtuous than just the almighty dollar.
 Be genuinely Authentic, and you’ll bring in young consumers from A to Z.